 The Next Step for Young Adults Interested in Turkey Hunting

-The Massachusetts Youth Turkey Hunting Program is a partnership program between the Massachusetts Division of Fisheries and Wildlife (MassWildlife), the Massachusetts State Chapter of the National Wild Turkey Federation (MA NWTF) and participating Sportsmen's Clubs.
-The program is designed to provide young hunters ages 12-17 an opportunity to:
+The Massachusetts Young Adult Turkey Hunting Program is a partnership program between the Massachusetts Division of Fisheries and Wildlife (MassWildlife), the Massachusetts State Chapter of the National Wild Turkey Federation (MA NWTF), and participating Sportsmen's Clubs.
+The program is designed to provide hunters ages 12-17 an opportunity to:

 - Learn how to properly handle and shoot a shotgun for turkey hunting;